Send us your back to school photos!

-On Thursday, school districts including Leander ISD, Pflugerville ISD and Lago Vista ISD had their first day of school.
-Others, like Austin ISD and Round Rock ISD, start next week.
+Last week, school districts including Leander ISD, Pflugerville ISD and Lago Vista ISD had their first day of school.
+Others, like Austin ISD and Round Rock ISD, start this week.

 RELATED: LIST: Which Central Texas school districts are offering virtual learning this upcoming school year